lzto/pex/README.md

-Gatlin: Gating Function Checker for Linux Kernel
+PeX - A Permission Check Analysis Framework for Linux Kernel
 -------

 This checker figures out critical resource(callee of direct/indirect callsite,